Getting customers to that site is the next, often trickier, step.

 12. Write alt text for images

-Alt text is used to explain what an image shows to users who cannot see the image.
+Use alt text to explain what an image shows to users who cannot see the image.
 Search engines also use alt text to decide what exactly your picture is about, and it can bring in some added traffic to your site through Google Images.

 Alt text should describe what is in the image in enough detail so that it adds to the user’s experience, but still should be kept concise.